ska-telescope/ska-integration-test-harness/src/ska_integration_test_harness/README.md

 If you wish to do more, you may copy this structure and adapt it to your needs.

 ### How you will be able to extend this test harness in the future

 In the future, the test harness will be more flexible and will not be centered strictly on the TMC-X integration tests in MID.
-Other than what is already mentioned, you probably will be able to:

-- Customize the telescope structure, choosing which subsystems to include, which are the targets of the actions and which are emulated or production ones.
-  - Provide your own wrappers, if needed.
-- Have more control over the initialization of the test harness, extending the configuration classes and the factories.
-- Have more generic actions, which can be used in different contexts.
+Please reach out to the developers of this test harness because the end goal is to transform this code into a platform that is separate from its customizations.
+Understanding where to put the boundary between the two is important and can only be done by understanding the needs of the users.